-Is anything too hard for the Lord? (v.14)
+Is anything too difficult for the Lord? (v.14)

 As God re-confirms His promise to Abraham of a son born by Sarah, Sarah herself overhears His words and laughs at the notion of conceiving a child in her old age.
 Shall Abraham and I really bear a child at our age?, she thinks within herself.
 The Lord responds by asking why she has laughed and then asks the question: Is anything too hard for the Lord?
 It is to this end that it seems that God has waited so long to bless them with a child.
 He could have caused Sarah to conceive many, many years before, but He has chosen this time to do so.
 Why?

 “I know that You can do all things,

 And that no purpose of Yours can be thwarted.”
 (Job 42:2)